obsproject/obs-studio/docs/sphinx/reference-libobs-graphics-graphics.rst

    Creates a vertex buffer.

    :param data:  Vertex buffer data to create vertex buffer with.
+The
+                 structure should be created with gs_vbdata_create(),
-                 Buffers in this structure should be allocated with :c:func:`bmalloc()`, :c:func:`bzalloc()`, or
+                 and then buffers in this structure should be allocated with :c:func:`bmalloc()`, :c:func:`bzalloc()`, or
                  :c:func:`brealloc()`.
+The ownership of the gs_vb_data
-Their ownership is passed to the function, and they should not be destroyed by the caller once passed
+                 pointer is then passed to the function, and they should not be destroyed by the caller once passed

    :param flags: Creation flags.
 Can be 0 or a bitwise-OR combination
                  of any of the following values:

                  - GS_DYNAMIC - Can be dynamically updated in real time.
-                 - GS_DUP_BUFFER - Do not pass buffer ownership
+                 - GS_DUP_BUFFER - Do not pass buffer ownership of the structure or the buffer pointers within the structure.

    :return:      A new vertex buffer object, or *NULL* if failed